bugcrowd/templates/submissions/description/broken_access_control/privilege_escalation/template.md

 1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
 1. Use a browser to navigate to: {{URL}}
-1. Login to User Account A
+1. Log in to User Account A
 1. Using the HTTP interception proxy, forward the following request to the endpoint:

 ```HTTP